 The Sports Medicine Research and Testing Laboratory (SMRTL), located at the University of Utah, has joined an elite group of laboratories worldwide accredited to test Olympic, Paralympic, and other amateur and professional athletes for performance-enhancing and other prohibited drugs.

-November 17, 2006 The United States Anti-Doping Agency (USADA) announced today that Scott Boothby of Vancouver, Washington, an athlete in the sport of track and field, tested positive for two prohibited substances on separate occasions and accepted an eight -year suspension for his doping offenses.
-Boothby, 33, who was not competing but had remained subject
+Scott Boothby of Vancouver, Washington, an athlete in the sport of track and field, tested positive and has accepted an eight -year suspension for his doping offenses.

 The United States Anti-Doping Agency will host an Education Symposium, “Effective Anti-Doping Education Prevention Strategies,” November 10-11, 2006 at the Tempe Mission Palms in Tempe, Arizona.